 View this post on Instagram

 While eating the ginger peels directly isn't going to be appetizing to most people, Dr. Koya says that when it comes to how to use ginger peels, there are still plenty of ways.
-"Anything where you won't directly be eating the peel and can either strain (like a broth) or puree (like a soup) would work," she says, adding that you can also blend the peels into your smoothie or use them to make ginger tea.
+"Anything where you won't directly be eating the peel and can either strain (like a broth) or puree (like a soup) would work," she says, adding that you can also blend the peels into your smoothie, use them to make ginger tea, or learn how to make ginger oil for soothing aches and pains.

 When it comes to actually peeling the ginger, Dr. Koya recommends using a spoon instead of a knife.
 "That way you avoid taking off excess flesh with the peel," she says.
 Tips for how to peel ginger is also a topic that has come up in Well+Good's Cook With Us Facebook group, a community devoted to sharing healthy recipes and cooking tips with each other.
 One member shared that it helps to soak the ginger in water overnight.
 (You can use the water to cook with too, as it will then have some of ginger's anti-inflammatory properties.)
 She also recommended cutting the roots off and tossing them into a blender with a little water.
 Then, she freezes the liquid in ice cubes to use in her cooking later.
 Smart, right?